ocaml-ppx/ppxlib/doc/what-is-ppx.rst

   incompatible ways.
 This means that a ppx rewriter using the compiler hook directly is likely to work only with a single version of the OCaml compiler
-- the compiler does not provide a good composition semantic, which means that input files will not always be transformed as expected.
+- the compiler does not provide a good composition semantics, which means that input files will not always be transformed as expected.
 It is hard to predict what the final result will be, and for end users it is hard to understand what is happening when things go wrong
-- the compiler doesn't handle hygiene: if an attribute is mystyped or misplaced, it is silently ignored by the compiler.
+- the compiler doesn't handle hygiene: if an attribute is mistyped or misplaced, it is silently ignored by the compiler.
 If two ppx rewriters want to interpret the same attribute or extension point in incompatible ways, the result is not specificed